alix-tz/phd/posts/013.md

 Here are the results:

 <!-- TODO: add the initial score from Manu McFrench alone -->
-- `peraire_both`, trained on the B and the D series, gets a CER of 4.63% when tested on the whole test set, but a score of 6.41% on the documents from the B series and 3.54% on the D series.
+- **peraire_both**, trained on the B and the D series, gets a CER of 4.63% when tested on the whole test set, but a score of 6.41% on the documents from the B series and 3.54% on the D series.
-- `peraire_B`, trained only on the B series, gets a CER of 8.72% on the whole test set, but a score of 7.12% on test-B and 9.67% on test-D.
+- **peraire_B**, trained only on the B series, gets a CER of 8.72% on the whole test set, but a score of 7.12% on test-B and 9.67% on test-D.
-- `peraire_D`, trained only on the D series, gets an CER of 16.38% on the whole test set, but this is because of the enormous descripancy between its score on each sub test set.
+- **peraire_D**, trained only on the D series, gets an CER of 16.38% on the whole test set, but this is because of the enormous descripancy between its score on each sub test set.
 I skyrockets to a CER of 38,53% on test-B while going as low as 3.65% on test-D.

 All of this makes sense, though.

-1. `peraire_both` is able to generalize from seeing both datasets and even benefits from seeing more data thanks to the D series since it performs better on the B series, compared to `peraire_B`.
+1. **peraire_both** is able to generalize from seeing both datasets and even benefits from seeing more data thanks to the D series since it performs better on the B series, compared to **peraire_B**.
-2. `peraire_B` which was trained on the more difficult dataset seems to use the knowledge inherited from `Manu McFrench` and to have learned some formal features from Peraire's handwriting since it is able to maintain a fairly low CER on the D series. *Nota: I should include the initial scores from Manu McFrench on the test set to confirm this analysis.*
+2. **peraire_B** which was trained on the more difficult dataset seems to use the knowledge inherited from **Manu McFrench** and to have learned some formal features from Peraire's handwriting since it is able to maintain a fairly low CER on the D series. *Nota: I should include the initial scores from Manu McFrench on the test set to confirm this analysis.*
-3. `peraire_D` on the other hand seems to lose it completely on the B series.
-This is most likely due to the fact that the contrast between the page and the "ink" is too low in the pencil-written series compared to the data used to train `Manu McFrench` and in the D series.
+3. **peraire_D** on the other hand seems to lose it completely on the B series.
+This is most likely due to the fact that the contrast between the page and the "ink" is too low in the pencil-written series compared to the data used to train **Manu McFrench** and in the D series.

-What happens with `peraire_D` is very interesting because it confirms that it is useful to compose a train set with examples of more difficult documents instead of only showing the ones that are easy to read!
+What happens with **peraire_D** is very interesting because it confirms that it is useful to compose a train set with examples of more difficult documents instead of only showing the ones that are easy to read!
 Now, the nice thing is that I will soon be working on a little experiment with my colleague Hugo Scheithauer where we will be able to measure the impact of the contrast between the ink and the paper.
 Stay tuned!

 [^1]: I used 2 images from B2 because one of them was extremely faded and I wanted to include some of these extreme cases in the dataset, and 2 images from B30 because it consisted of shorter lines (table of contents) which I found was interesting to include.

-[^2]: As described in the documents, I only used the "InterlineaLine" and "DefaultLine" for the lines, and the "MainZone" and "NumberingZone" for the regions.
+[^2]: As described in the documents, I only used the "InterlinearLine" and "DefaultLine" for the lines, and the "MainZone" and "NumberingZone" for the regions.

 [^3]: See the submission and the slides on HAL: [https://inria.hal.science/hal-04094241](https://inria.hal.science/hal-04094241).